spurioso/sched-eval/README.md

 sched-eval
 ==========

-Schedule evaluator exercise for librarians coding group.
+Schedule evaluator exercise for librarians coding group, based on ideas put forth by @spurioso.